WillPittenger/Goodies/README.md

 Consists of various stuff you normally get seperately from NuGet.
+The links below got to NuGet.
 Those packages are:

 # 1. [WillPittenger.Goodies.PowerShell.JSON](https://www.nuget.org/packages/WillPittenger.Goodies.PowerShell.JSON/)
 Provides improved versions of standard JSON CmdLets.
 Currently limited to a version of ConvertFrom-JSON that returns objects with sorted properties no matter how deep.